Ada-Audio/audio_base/README.md

 2. You have initialized your project for ALIRE.

-You can now integrate the Library to the ALIRE environment using these
+You can now integrate the Library to the ALIRE environment using this command:
-commands:

 ```sh
 alr with audio_base      --use $(cd deps/audio_base      && pwd)